InstaHide's Sample Complexity When Mixing Two Private Images

 \section{Introduction}

 Collaboratively training neural networks based on sensitive data is appealing in many AI applications, such as healthcare, fraud detection, and virtual assistants.
-How to train neural networks without compromising data confidentiality and prediction accuracy has become a common research goal in both academia and industry. \cite{hsla20} recently proposed an approach called {\instahide} for image classification.
-The key idea is to train the model on a dataset where (1) each image is a mix of $k_{\priv}$ private images and $k_{\pub}$ public images, and (2) each pixel is independently sign-flipped after the mixing.
-Instahide shows promising prediction accuracy on MNIST, CIFAR-10, CIFAR-100, and ImageNet datasets. $\mathsf{TextHide}$ \cite{hscla20} applies {\instahide}'s idea to text datasets and achieves promising results on natural language processing tasks.
+How to train neural networks without compromising data confidentiality and prediction accuracy has become an important and common research goal~\cite{ss15, rtd+18, ahw+18, mmr17, konevcny2016federated} both in academia and industry. \cite{hsla20} recently proposed an approach called {\instahide} for image classification.
+The key idea is to train the model on a dataset where (1) each image is a mix of $k_{\priv}$ private images and $k_{\pub}$ public images, and (2) each pixel is independently sign-flipped after mixing. {\instahide} shows promising prediction accuracy on the MNIST~\cite{d12}, CIFAR-10~\cite{cifar100}, CIFAR-100, and ImageNet datasets~\cite{imagenet}. $\mathsf{TextHide}$ \cite{hscla20} applies {\instahide}'s idea to text datasets and achieves promising results on natural language processing tasks.

-To understand the security aspect of {\instahide} in realistic deployment scenarios, {\instahide} authors present an {\instahide} challenge\footnote{\url{https://github.com/Hazelsuko07/InstaHide Challenge.}} that involves $n_{\priv} = 100$ private images, ImageNet dataset as the public images, $m = 5000$ sample images (each image is a combination of $k_{\priv} = 2$ private images and $k_{\pub} = 4$ public images and the sign of each pixel is randomly flipped).
+To understand the security aspect of {\instahide} in realistic deployment scenarios, {\instahide} authors present an {\instahide} challenge~\cite{challenge} that involves $n_{\priv} = 100$ private images, ImageNet dataset as the public images, $m = 5000$ sample images (each image is a combination of $k_{\priv} = 2$ private images and $k_{\pub} = 4$ public images and the sign of each pixel is randomly flipped).
 The challenge is to recover a private image given the set of sample images.